 You have to buy train tickets in advance for travel in Spain.

-Although children under 4 travel for free (on laps) we had to have tickets for them.
+Although children under 4 travel for free (on laps) we had to have tickets for them so don’t forget to add kids’ tickets to your order.

 Train travel in Spain was comfortable and convenient.
-There was good security at the stations – our bags were scanned before each journey so make sure you get to the station in plenty of time.
+There was a lot of security at the stations – our bags were scanned before each journey (airport style) so make sure you get to the station in plenty of time to allow for this.
 The trains were all on time and even the rail replacement bus service to Granada was fine.